 For many walkers, Robin Hood’s Bay is one of the highlights of the entire trail, a place to rest, refuel and enjoy a well-earned pint while watching the tide sweep across the bay.
 The path runs just a few steps from The Bay Hotel, making it an ideal stop for anyone walking a section of the route or completing the full trail.
 Whether you are joining from Whitby, Ravenscar or beyond, our bar, balcony and dock seating provide the perfect setting to pause and take in the view before your next climb along the cliffs.

-Inspired by classic Lakeland challenges and local walking traditions, The Bay Round is a brand-new 16 mile circular route starting and finishing at The Bay Hotel in Robin Hood’s Bay.
+Set in one of the UK’s best walking areas, alongside the Coast to Coast and Cleveland Way, The Bay Trail is a series of circular routes starting and finishing at The Bay Hotel in Robin Hood’s Bay.

-Keep an eye on our Facebook and Instagram pages for updates, route maps and the official launch coming soon.
+Follow us on Facebook and Instagram for route maps and launch details — coming soon.